mahoney1/_older_fab-samples-work/commpaper-README.md

 ```

-To test try sending some simple transactions.
+To test, try sending some simple transactions.

 ```